-Year 10 FURTHER MATHEMATICS
+Year 10 GENERAL MATHEMATICS

-The course fulfils the needs of students who intend to continue Further Mathematics at Year 11 and 12
+The course fulfils the needs of students who intend to continue General Mathematics at Year 11 and Further Mathematics at Year 12.

 It DOES NOT lead to Unit 1 & 2 Mathematical Methods or Specialist Mathematics in Year 11.